FREEDOM Advisory Council

 Alison started her career in the accounting industry in Wanganui before completing her university studies at Massey.
 She then moved into Chartered Accountancy in Wanganui prior to heading to London for her OE where she worked for two years, including a yearlong assignment with British Rail.
 Alison has had an outstanding record as a practising Accountant and in the Waikato region.
-Alison was an Associate with Staples Rodway, Waikato where she worked for many years and partner in 'Accountants on London' until joining with BDO Hamilton where she is an Advisory Partner today.
+Alison was an Associate with Staples Rodway, Waikato where she worked for many years and partner in 'Accountants on London' until joining with BDO Hamilton where she was an Advisory Partner.
 Alison currently serves her community through a range of not for profit board directorships and is an advocate for quality accounting education.
-Alison is a supporter of economic independence and well-being and has been highly successful in supporting the economic freedom of individuals and organisational regionally and nationally.
+She is currently a Director in PKF Hamilton Ltd. Alison is a supporter of economic independence and well-being and has been highly successful in supporting the economic freedom of individuals and organisations regionally and nationally.

 Eisen is the Director of Dynafuture and a leading member of Green Medicine Association of New Zealand.
 He spends much of his time working, teaching and researching in the area of Green Medicine and supporting its inclusion in traditional medical education both in South Korea and New Zealand.
 Now resident in Hillcrest Eisen is a lover of New Zealand’s great outdoors and the promotion of health and well-being.
 Originally a pharmaceutical engineer Eisen brings his high level education and achievements in this sub field to his work today.
 Eisen is also a builder of a trading bridge between South Korea and New Zealand.
 Eisen supports the freedom of people to be naturally healthy, well, educated and economically independent.